-Freshwater perch are an extremely adaptable fish that can thrive in a great variety of habitats.
-Their native range is from the Lesser Slave Lake and the Hudson Bay region in Canada southward through the Great Lakes to Kansas, Iowa, Illinois, Indiana, Pennsylvania and as far south as South Carolina.
-They are also found in many lakes and rivers in the BC Coastal Region.
+Freshwater Perch is an extremely adaptable fish that can thrive in a great variety of habitats.
+Their native range is from the Lesser Slave Lake and the Hudson Bay region in Canada southward through the Great Lakes to Kansas, Iowa, Illinois, Indiana, Pennsylvania, and as far south as South Carolina.
+They are also found in many lakes and rivers in the Pacific Northwest.

-Perch belong to the Percidae family of fish and are closely related to walleye.
-All of the species of this family are spiny and have two well separated dorsal fins.
+Perch belongs to the Percidae family of fish and is closely related to walleye.
+All the species of this family are spiny and have two well-separated dorsal fins.
 The first fin has the most spines.
 When threatened the perch raises these fins as a defense against being eaten.
 The spines on the fins are extremely sharp and can inflict a painful wound.

 Perch grow slowly but can live for nine or 10 years.
 Fresh Water Perch can be found in many lakes on Vancouver Island.
 Dougan Lake on Southern Vancouver Island is loaded with these fish, if you stick your toes in, the little minnow perch will come right up and nibble on them.